 Upper Santa Margarita Watershed IRWM stakeholders are all considered rural residents for the purposes of this Water Needs Assessment.
-Stakeholders in the Upper Santa Margarita Watershed region were most concerned with water supply and the potential future impacts of climate change on the supply.
+Stakeholders in the USMW Region were most concerned with water supply and the potential future impacts of climate change on the supply.
 Related water policies that impact reliance on localized sources of groundwater were also of concern.
 Some communities in this area are experiencing rapid rates of development and expressed concern about ensuring supply for a growing population when water supplies are already at risk from drought.
 Stakeholders also expressed interest in water supply infrastructure that better connects communities with areas that have potential for economic development.

 Due to a lack of funding for capital projects and O&M, many of these communities are struggling to meet drinking water standards because of unsafe levels of contaminants in the primary water supply.
 A lack of infrastructure in these areas also contributes to flash floods that in some cases affect roads and emergency evacuation routes.
-Fire has been a problem in this region in the past, and there was a noted distress about lack of water supply for fire suppression.
-Cited wastewater concerns in this region were the need for land for septic tanks and contamination of groundwater supplies from septic tanks.
-Similar to rural communities in the San Diego IRWM region, other infrastructure-related needs included the need for a consolidated water system to promote economic development and provide for a growing and urbanizing community, the need to maintain and repair wells, and the need to maintain and repair septic systems.
+Fire has been a problem in this Region in the past, and there was a noted distress about lack of water supply for fire suppression.
+Cited wastewater concerns in this Region were the need for land for septic tanks and contamination of groundwater supplies from septic tanks.
+Similar to rural communities in the San Diego IRWM Region, other infrastructurerelated needs included the need for a consolidated water system to promote economic development and provide for a growing and urbanizing community, the need to maintain and repair wells, and the need to maintain and repair septic systems.

-A review of the single DACI Program grant proposal from the Upper Santa Margarita Watershed region reflected the concerns associated with reliance on groundwater.
+A review of the single DACI Program grant proposal from the USMW IRWM Region reflected the concerns associated with reliance on groundwater.